Areas of practice

 - Post Traumatic Stress Disorder

 To assist you in reaching your goals, I support you to focus on developing your strengths.
 As an anti-oppression psychotherapist, I value your experiences based on culture, race, indigeneity, socioeconomic status, gender identity, sexuality, age, (dis)ability, and spirituality.
 I often work with people who are of mixed ancestry, racialized, people of colour, migrant, queer, trans, Two-Spirit, non-binary, and intersex.
 With over two decades of experience in group facilitation, peer support, and community organizing, I am passionate about creating safer spaces for people of all communities, bodies, and backgrounds.

-I work primarily with people who seek empowering ways to find relief from relationship issues, depression, anxiety, stress, and grief/loss.
-I bring special expertise in recognizing intersecting client issues in areas such as intergenerational trauma, resisting burnout, interracial relationships, racialized intimacy, reclaiming desire, and identity development.
-Many individuals and couples have come to see me for support around navigating power dynamics, work, family, sex, and creativity.
+I work primarily with racialized couples and individuals who seek empowering ways to deal with stuck patterns, interpersonal issues, and stress.
+I specialize in recognizing intersectional experiences in areas such as intergenerational trauma, burnout, reclaiming desire, and identity building.
+Many people have come to see me for support around navigating power dynamics, work, family, sex, and creativity.